 Shanghai Oriental Pearl TV Tower is a very popular tourist attractionin Shanghai that has become a symbol of excellence in architecture of this city.

-More info about What to See in Beijing please click: Shanghai Attractions
+More info about What to See in Shanghai please click: Shanghai Attractions

 Venue: Shanghai Center Theatre